Skip to main content

 GetHomeSafe

-The aim of the proposed project is to develop a system for safe information access and communication while driving.
+The aim of the project was to develop a system for safe information access and communication while driving.
 The aim of the proposed project is to develop a system for safe information access (search, navigation, point of interest) and communication (texting) while driving.

 BabyRobot